Dorr Rebellion: Increased voting and liberation

-His continued imprisonment became a major issue during the 1845 Rhode Island gubernatorial election, in which the Liberation candidate, Charles Jackson, beat the Law and Order candidate.
-On June 27 1845, the assembly passed An Act to Pardon Certain Offenses Against the Sovereign Power of this State and to Quiet the Minds of the Good People Thereof, releasing him, where he was greeted by a cheering crowd.
+His continued imprisonment became a major issue in the 1845 Rhode Island gubernatorial election.
+The Liberation candidate, Charles Jackson, beat the Law and Order candidate.
+On June 27, 1845, the assembly passed An Act to Pardon Certain Offenses Against the Sovereign Power of this State and to Quiet the Minds of the Good People Thereof, releasing him.
+He was greeted by a cheering crowd.
 Several cannons on Smith Hill and nearby Federal Hill were fired in a salute for Dorr.

 Court case

 In Luther v.
 Borden (1849), the Supreme Court of the United States held that the constitutional right to change governments was unquestioned, but that the Supreme Court did not have the authority to interfere because the Constitutional guarantee of a "republican form of government" was a political question best left to the other branches of the federal government.